Why does deployment frequency matter?

 How should you approach increasing deployment frequency?

-One thing to keep in mind is that a metric like deployment frequency is not meant to be the end result.
-It’s merely an indicator that the engineering organization is doing the right thing.
+Metrics like deployment frequency are not the full picture.
+They are merely indicators of the state of the engineering process.
 It’s possible to game the metric of deployment frequency in a variety of ways:

 - Releasing small, insignificant changes